mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Third Doses

-Third doses must be administered no earlier than 28 days since 2nd dose and are available to:
+The third dose should be given at least six months after the last vaccine (or no nearlier than 28 days since 2nd dose in certain circumstances):

 - All residents of personal care homes in Manitoba.
+- First Nations people living on reserve.
+- Residents of congregate elderly persons housing.
 - Residents and staff of First Nation personal care homes.
 - People who are **moderately to severely immunocompromised** due to a medical condition and/or treatment.
     - This includes those who: